Frequently Asked Questions

 CPD access (via the "Learning tab") is now available in the Lifelong Learning platform for all previous users of the CPD Online Diary.
 Anaesthetist in Training users of the Lifelong Learning platform will be notified when they become eligible to use the CPD features.
 If your account does not feature CPD access and you feel that it should, please contact firstname.lastname@example.org.

-A very popular feature of the CPD Online Diary has been the ability to be able to search for and add events which have been through the CPD accreditation process.
-Event providers will continue to be able to make an online application for CPD accreditation with accredited events being searchable in the Lifelong Learning Platform.
+Event providers will be able to make an online application for CPD accreditation with accredited events being searchable in the Lifelong Learning Platform.
 For CPD Learners this means that most of the event information is already pre-populated (e.g. the aims and learning outcomes) and it is only necessary to add reflection in order for the event to appear in the CPD activity report.

 This functionality is not currently available but CPD Learners can generate a PDF of their CPD activity report for presentation at their appraisal.
 In the limited number of cases where users of the Lifelong Learning platform choose to have both a Learner and a CPD Learner role, their CPD activities will be visible in the "Recent Activity" box to regional administrators and supervisors associated with their Deanery.
 This is expected behaviour and it is connected with the Learner role.